-- Lead Based Paint:

-- Each recipient of a HTF award is subject to the HUD requirements of addressing leadbased paint hazards pursuant to 24 CFR Part 35.
-If a risk assessment is required, then all lead-based paint issues must be addressed.

-- Section 504:

-- Housing must meet the accessibility requirements of 24 CFR Part 8 which implements Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+- Plumbers - Carpenters - Electricians - Federal law requires that a "certified renovator" be assigned to each job and that all involved individuals be trained in the use of lead-safe work practices. - To become a certified renovator, a person must complete a renovator training course accredited by EPA or an EPA authorized program which will teach them how to work lead safe. - All remaining individuals must also be trained.
+They can either be certified renovators (meaning they successfully completed the accredited training) or they can have been trained on the job by a certified renovator (such training must be documented and the documents must be retained). - Section 504: - Housing must meet the accessibility requirements of 24 CFR Part 8 which implements Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
 794) and covers multifamily dwellings, as defined in 24 CFR Part 100.201.
 It must also meet the design and construction requirements of 24 CFR 100.205 and implement the Federal Fair Housing Act Amendments of 1988 (42 U.S.C.
-3601-3619).

-- Uniform Relocation Act:

-- Each recipient of a HTF award is subject to the requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA).
-See IHCDA's Program Manual Chapter 4 for guidance on the regulatory requirements of the URA, as amended, the Federal regulations at 49 CFR Part 24, and the requirements of Section 104(d) of Title I of the Housing and Community Development Act of 1974, as amended.

-- Affirmative Marketing Procedure

-- Rental housing with five or more HTF-assisted units must adopt IHCDA's Affirmative Marketing Procedures.
-See the IHCDA Program Manual Chapter 5 for guidance on Affirmative Marketing Procedures.

-- Section 3:

-Any recipient receiving an aggregate amount of \$200,000 or more from one (1) or more of the HUD CPD programs (i.e. CDBG, HOME, NSP, HOPWA, ESG, etc.) in a program year must comply with the Section 3 requirements.
-Section 3 provides preference to lowand very-low-income residents of the local community (regardless of race or gender) and the businesses that substantially employ these persons, for new employment, training, and contracting opportunities resulting from HUD-funded projects.
+3601-3619). - Uniform Relocation Act: - Each recipient of a HTF award is subject to the requirements of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA).
+See IHCDA's Program Manual Chapter 4 for guidance on the regulatory requirements of the URA, as amended, the Federal regulations at 49 CFR Part 24, and the requirements of Section 104(d) of Title I of the Housing and Community Development Act of 1974, as amended. - Affirmative Marketing Procedure - Rental housing with five or more HTF-assisted units must adopt IHCDA's Affirmative Marketing Procedures.
+See the IHCDA Program Manual Chapter 5 for guidance on Affirmative Marketing Procedures. - Section 3: - Any recipient receiving an aggregate amount of \$200,000 or more from one (1) or more of the HUD CPD programs (i.e. CDBG, HOME, NSP, HOPWA, ESG, etc.) in a program year must comply with the Section 3 requirements.
+Section 3 provides preference to lowand very-low-income residents of the local community (regardless of race or gender) and the businesses that substantially employ these persons, for new employment, training, and contracting opportunities resulting from HUD-funded projects. - Income Verification: - An income verification is valid for a period of six months.
+If more than six months pass between income verification and contract execution/lease execution/purchase agreement, then a new income verification must be completed. - Procurement Procedures: - Each recipient of a HOME award will be required to provide proof of adequate builder's risk insurance, property insurance, and/or contractor liability insurance during construction and property insurance following construction for the assisted property throughout the affordability period of the award. - If the recipient of the HOME award is a Local Unit of Government, or a non-profit not acting as a developer, the recipient must follow competitive procurement procedures when procuring all materials, supplies, equipment, and construction or professional services related to the HOME award.
+Please note that public non-for-profits (ie Housing or Redevelopment Authorities and public agencies may not act as Developers and must competitively procure.